 The precision nutrition approach aims to employ specific dietary regimens informed by specific tumor profiles and patient considerations to maximize effectiveness while limiting toxicity and possible complications.
 Additionally, introducing dietary interventions to the clinic requires establishing consistent and effective protocols to determine dietary content in terms of caloric intake, macronutrient shares of calories, micronutrients, and possible supplements.
 The periodicity and duration of these interventions, as well as their combination with other treatments are other important aspects that remain to be defined.
 Creating uniform and streamlined guidelines for dietary therapeutics will aid in designing powerful and productive large-scale clinical trials, refining and accelerating their development.

-Conclusions: The future of dietary interventions in the treatment of cancer
+The future of dietary interventions in the treatment of cancer

 As we have highlighted throughout this review, diet is a powerful modulator of many of the axes involved in cancer, including growth signalling, immunity, and the microbiome.
 The study of dietary interventions in the context of disease is a mechanistically young, rapidly expanding field.
 However, over the coming years, the information obtained from these studies will contribute towards providing an in-depth characterization of cancer-nutrient interactions, helping to refine the methodology and approaches to cancer treatment using dietary interventions.